cozy/cozy-template/README.md

 Don't forget to update your LICENSE too if needed.

+:warning: Concerning the application category, for now just `cozy` and `partners` are handled.
+Other categories will be handled soon, for now, you can let this field blank, it will be in the `others` category.
+If a category is empty, missing or not recognized, it will be `others` by default.

 ### Step 3: add your own repository

 Go to https://github.com/new and create a new repository for your app.
 Then add it to your app: